-- Alert students to begin creating their portfolios.
-They should view, discuss, and critique sample portfolios on AP Central, and consider [about art making]these questions.
+- Tell students to begin creating their portfolios.
+They should view, discuss, and critique sample portfolios on AP Central®.

 - Explain the portfolio requirements to your students.

 - Work with your students to capture digital images of their artworks that adhere to the image recommendations and requirements.

 - Help your students become familiar with the scoring rubrics for the 2-D Art and Design, 3-D Art and Design, and Drawing Portfolio Exams.